-I recently came across a download that included several cbr files and I had to put my memory to the test to remember how I would be able to view them.
-CBR files are Comic Book Archive files that also come as cbz and cbt files.
+I recently came across a download that included several cbr files and I had to put my memory to the test to remember how to view CBR files on the computer.
+CBR files are Comic Book Archive files that also come as cbz and cbt files sometimes.
 They are actually archives, like rar, zip or tar, that have been renamed to cbr.
-This has the advantage that a comic book can be distributed in one file that includes all the pages as images.
+This has the advantage that a comic book can be distributed in one file that includes all the pages as images which is different from the popular distribution method as pdf documents.

 The easiest way to handle cbr files is to simply unpack them using an unpacker like IZArc or 7-zip.
-This unpacks all images of that specific comic and you end up with several image files in a common format.
+This unpacks all images of that specific comic and you end up with several image files in a common format that you can browse using an image viewer that you have installed on your computer.

 The best viewer for cbr files is in my opinion the first one that emerged.
 It is called CDisplay and can load one or more files with the cbr extension.
 Linux and Mac users can take a look at this page which lists several applications for their operating systems that are able to view cbr files as well.